SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 However, the actual answer is ``4``, not ``20``.
 This is due to the *priorities* and *associativity* of the operators used:

-* Operator :term:`priority` means that some operators are given higher priority than others, and are calculated first.
+* Operator *priority* (also known as *precedence*) means that some operators are given higher priority than others, and are calculated first.

-* Operator :term:`associativity` defines how operators of the same priority are grouped together – either grouped from the left, or grouped from the right.
+* Operator *associativity* defines how operators of the same priority are grouped together (or *associated*) – either grouped from the left, or grouped from the right.
 Think of it as meaning ‘they associate with the expression to their left’, or ‘they associate with the expression to their right’.

 Here's how the actual evaluation order is calculated for the example above.
 Priority is considered first.
 Higher-priority operators are evaluated before lower-priority ones.
 In Swift, as in C, the multiplication operator (``*``) and the modulo operator (``%``) have a higher priority than the addition operator (``+``).
 As a result, they are both evaluated before the addition is considered.